EU concerned about farming impact on its wildlife

-BRUSSELS Around half of wild birds have a secure status as EU programs to protect endangered species have boosted numbers, but some of their habitats are cause for major concern largely because of intensive farming, an EU report found on Wednesday.
+BRUSSELS, May 20 Around half of wild birds have a secure status as EU programmes to protect endangered species have boosted numbers, but some of their habitats are cause for major concern largely because of intensive farming, an EU report found on Wednesday.

 The State of Nature in the European Union report for the years 2007-2012 found 17 percent of species, including some birds of prey, are threatened.